krz8/accretions/manual.md

 ### Package Access

 As with the main Accretions package, the author recommends the use of a glue package.
-For example, to access just the Bag functionality of Accretions in your project, calling it **bag**, use something like the following.
+For example, to access only the Bag functionality of Accretions in your project, calling it **bag**, use something like the following.